bekimd-ms/azfleet/README.md

     .\removepool.ps1 -vmPool pool1

 ### Jobs
-AzSFleet uses fio to run tests on both windows and linux VMs.
+AzFleet uses fio to run tests on both windows and linux VMs.
 The tool uses the fio job definitions decsribed here  (e.g.https://github.com/axboe/fio/tree/master/examples ). <br>
 Two default jobs for windows and linux are available in the workloads directory.
 You can create additional job definitions that must be stored in the workloads directory.
 To execute and control jobs use the control.ps1 script.